sammy2201/Assignment-Restaurants/README.md

 A guide-like single-page application (SPA) introducing users to various restaurants.
 The app features a user-friendly frontend and a backend that interacts with the Google Places API, treating it as a structured database.

+## User Flow

+1. Open Web App
+   - The user opens the web app in their browser.

+2. Search for a Location/City/Area
+   - The user enters a location, city, or area in the search bar.

+3. View List of Restaurants
+   - A list of restaurants in the specified location will appear on the page.

+4. Click on a Restaurant Card
+   - The user clicks on any restaurant card from the list to view more details.

+5. Detailed Restaurant View
+   - A new page opens, displaying detailed information about the selected restaurant.
+     - The page includes the restaurant's name, description, contact details, and location.
+     - The location is displayed on an interactive map.

 ## Features

 ### Frontend